achinthaw/EN1093_SnS_Lab_0/README.md

 # Signals and Systems
-This repository contains the resources requried for the orientation session for the EN1093 Signals and Systems lab classes.
+This repository contains the resources requried for the EN1093 Numpy Orientation session for the EN1093 Signals and Systems lab classes.
 Please follow the following instructions to access these resources.

 ## Tips
 Be familiar with Google Colab and using GitHub before starting this lab.